Yj-nnie/web-softwaretools-plain/report/Process.md

 - Develop project goals for the next sprint
 - For difficult work problems, 2-3 people start a meeting in pairs and help each other complete tasks.

-### Increased transparency and integrity of communication
+### Increased Transparency and Integrity of Communication
 The daily meetings held in Microsoft teams cannot meet the frequent communication needs of members.
 In order to improve the transparency and integrity of communication between members, we daily use WeChat as the main communication tool outside of the meeting.
 We have established a five-person chat group called "petstore fighting".
 All communication (except for task-related small meetings) is conducted in our WeChat group, which includes:
 - The exchange of project working documents between members is carried out in the WeChat group